 Obviously, content is what makes a site.
 If you have all of your own content readily available, that will save both of us time and money.
 If I am required to create content, this is going to take more time.
 To save time and money, have your content ready and I can edit it as needed before adding to your pages.

-For example, if you want a blog, you need a Content Management System (CMS).
+For example, if you want a blog, you need a Content Management System (CMS), like WordPress.
 This will allow you (or who you designate) to log in and post content on your own.
-If you would like me to take care of your blog, you can send me the content and I can post it.
-This would be added to your monthly maintenance fee.

 Search Engine Optimization